 Standard copy paper: Vertical printing

-I don’t recommend this method as much because I get less cards per page.
+I don’t recommend this method as much because I get fewer cards per page.
 It’s easier to print, but MUCH more annoying to cut out…

 - Design the front and backs of your cards.